Introducing XELSTRYM: ADHD treatment that lets you control

 XELSTRYM can cause serious side effects, including:

-Your HCP should check you or your child carefully for heart problems before starting treatment with XELSTRYM.
-Tell your HCP if you or your child have any heart problems, heart defects, high blood pressure, or a family history of these problems.
-Your HCP should check your or your child’s blood pressure and heart rate regularly during treatment with XELSTRYM.
+• Risks for people with serious heart disease.
+Sudden death has happened in people who have heart defects or other serious heart disease.
+Your healthcare provider (HCP) should check you or your child carefully for heart problems before starting treatment with XELSTRYM.
+Tell your HCP if you or your child have any heart problems, heart disease, or heart defects.
 Call your HCP or go to the nearest hospital emergency room right away if you or your child have any signs of heart problems such as chest pain, shortness of breath, or fainting during treatment with XELSTRYM.

-• Mental (psychiatric) problems, including: new or worse behavior and thought problems, new or worse bipolar illness, new psychotic symptoms (such as hearing voices, or seeing or believing things that are not real) or new manic symptoms.
+• Mental (psychiatric) problems.
+Including new or worse behavior and thought problems; new or worse bipolar illness; new psychotic symptoms (such as hearing voices, or seeing or believing things that are not real); or new manic symptoms.
 Tell your HCP about any mental problems you or your child have or about a family history of suicide, bipolar illness, or depression.
 Call your HCP right away if you or your child have any new or worsening mental symptoms or problems during treatment with XELSTRYM, especially hearing, seeing or believing things that are not real, or new manic symptoms.

 • Slowing of growth (height or weight) in children.
 Children should have their height and weight checked often while on XELSTRYM.
 Your HCP may stop treatment with XELSTRYM if your child is not growing or gaining height or weight as expected.

-• Serotonin syndrome: symptoms such as agitation, fast heartbeat, flushing, seizures, coma, sweating, loss of coordination, confusion, dizziness, tremors, stiff muscles, muscle twitching, seeing or hearing things that are not real (hallucinations), changes in blood pressure, high body temperature (hyperthermia), nausea, vomiting, or diarrhea may occur.
+• Serotonin syndrome.
+Symptoms such as agitation, fast heartbeat, flushing, seizures, coma, sweating, loss of coordination, confusion, dizziness, tremors, stiff muscles, muscle twitching, seeing or hearing things that are not real (hallucinations), changes in blood pressure, high body temperature (hyperthermia), nausea, vomiting, or diarrhea may occur.
 Stop using XELSTRYM and call your HCP or go to the emergency room if symptoms occur.
 Serotonin syndrome may occur if XELSTRYM is taken with certain medicines and may be life-threatening.

-• Allergic skin rash (contact sensitization): Stop using XELSTRYM and tell your HCP right away if you or your child develop swelling or blisters at or around the application site.
+• Allergic skin rash (contact sensitization).
+Stop using XELSTRYM and tell your HCP right away if you or your child develop swelling or blisters at or around the application site.

 • Are breastfeeding or plan to breastfeed.
 XELSTRYM can pass into your milk.
 Do not breastfeed while taking XELSTRYM.
 Talk to your doctor about the best way to feed your baby if you take XELSTRYM.